 These are harder and, therefore, sharper and long-lasting.
 Stamped blades are cut directly from cold-rolled steel.
 Premium brands like Global market these, but professional chefs do not prefer stamped blades.

 What brand of knives do professional chefs use?

-Most professional chefs look for great knife brands with great reviews such as Wustof, Shun, Henckels, Global, MAC, and Messermeister.
+Most Professional Chef Knives look for great knife brands with great reviews such as Wusthof, Shun, Henckels, Global, MAC, and Messermeister.
 These brands have been in operation for decades and have a great track record.
 The best knife makers are based in Germany and Japan.